inscopix/inscopix-cnmfe/README.md

 ## Algorithm Parameters
 The CNMFe parameters used in the Python package are listed below along with their respective descriptions and default values.
 All parameters are optional with the exception of the input movie file and the average cell diameter.
-Note that the default values may not be optimal for all scenarios and should be adjusted based on the results obtained.
+Note that the default values may not be optimal for all scenarios and should be adjusted based on the results obtained by the algorithm.

 | Parameter  | Description | Default Value |
 |:----------|:-------------|:-------------|